gquittet/learn-reasonml-workshop/README.md

 # Introduction

+    In this project, you'll find my solutions to this workshop.

 Reason is a language that looks and reads like Javascript, writes like Javascript, and even interops nicely with Javascript.
 But it is in fact a new syntax for OCaml, a powerful statically typed functional programming language.

 The syntax makes ReasonML easy to start playing with, but unless you already know a typed functional language, you will soon run into stumbling blocks because of unfamiliarity with static types and functional programming.